viableindustries/MIL-STD-498/SDP.md

-SDP
+# Software Development Process (SDP)

 # 1. Scope.
 This section shall be divided into the following paragraphs.

 ## 1.1		Identification.
 This paragraph shall contain a full identification of the system and the software to which this document applies, including, as applicable, identification number(s), title(s), abbreviation(s), version number(s), and release number(s).

 ## 1.2		System overview.
 This paragraph shall briefly state the purpose of the system and the software to which this document applies.
 It shall describe the general nature of the system and software; summarize the history of system development, operation, and maintenance; identify the project sponsor, acquirer, user, developer, and support agencies; identify current and planned operating sites; and list other relevant documents.

 ## 1.3		Document overview.
 This paragraph shall summarize the purpose and contents of this document and shall describe any security or privacy considerations associated with its use.

 ## 1.4		Relationship to other plans.
 This paragraph shall describe the relationship, if any, of the SDP to other project management plans.